dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 The Registry in OpenShift is used to store all images that result of Source-to-Image deployments as well as custom container images.
 It runs as one or more containers in specific Infrastructure Nodes or Master Nodes in OpenShift.

-As explorerd in Module 1, by default the registry uses a hosts local storage (`emptyDir`) which makes it prone to outages.
+As explored in Module 1, by default the registry uses a hosts local storage (`emptyDir`) which makes it prone to outages.
 To avoid such outages the storage needs to be **persistent** and **shared** in order to survive Registry pod restarts and scale-out.

 What we want to achieve is a setup like depicted in the following diagram: